jimezsa/Deep_Assembly_Lines/yolov11_finetuned/README.md

 ### Running Fine-tuning (Jupyter Notebook)

-To fine-tune the model with your own dataset:
+To fine-tune the model with your own dataset, it is recommended to open the notebook in **Google Colab** with a **white A100 GPU** for best performance.
+You can upload and run the notebook directly in Colab by clicking "Open in Colab" or by uploading `finetuning_yolov11m-seg.ipynb` to Colab yourself.

+Alternatively, you can run the notebook locally with:

 ```bash
 jupyter notebook finetuning_yolov11m-seg.ipynb